-Within the System's six health institutions, there are four medical schools, two dental schools, three nursing schools, five biomedical science graduate schools, four schools of health professions as well as a school of biomedical informatics and two schools of public health, including one with five regional campuses.
+Within the System's health institutions, there are four medical schools, two dental schools, three nursing schools, five biomedical science graduate schools, four schools of health professions as well as a school of biomedical informatics and two schools of public health, including one with five regional campuses.
 (Additionally, two new medical schools are located at System’s academic institutions.)

-The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as a top cancer center in the world, and the UT Health Science Center at Tyler, whose mission includes a mandate from the Legislature to lead the state's fight against tuberculosis.
+The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as a top cancer center in the world, and the UT Health Science Center at Tyler, whose mission includes a mandate from the Legislature to lead the state's fight against respiratory diseases.
 The UT System is the only System in the country to have four Clinical and Translational Science Awards (CTSA) from the National Institutes of Health.

-Our health institutions and two medical schools at academic institutions were responsible for $1.65 billion in research expenditures
+Our health institutions and two medical schools at academic institutions were responsible for $2.17 billion in research expenditures

-Texas invested $1.11 billion in state funding in the six UT System health institutions in FY 2014, which they leveraged that investment to secure additional financial resources for an annual budget of $9.4 billion:
+Texas invested $1.28 billion in state funding in the UT System health institutions in FY 2020, which they leveraged that investment to secure additional financial resources for an annual budget of $10.2 billion: